 After the Neoshadows have cleared, we see Xehanort approach, fury in his eyes.
 He says that if this won’t work, “I will extract the darkness within you myself,” and he forcefully extracts Ven’s darkness with his Keyblade.
 This presumably causes the damage to Ven’s heart we saw in the intro, and producing Vanitas out of that darkness.
 We can see Ven’s pupils fade as Vanitas is born.

-By the way, Vanitas is masked in this scene, but the scene is strangely shot as though he were not?
+By the way, Vanitas is masked in this scene, but the scene is partially shot as though he were not?
 Maybe they removed a short animation of him putting on his helmet?

 Back in the present, Vanitas says that if Ven won’t fight, he’ll make a reason for him to fight.
-Vanitas says there’s only one place to spawn the χ-blade: the Keyblade Graveyard (raising the question of why he wanted to fight here?).
+Vanitas says there’s only one place to spawn the χ-blade: the Keyblade Graveyard (raising the question of why he wanted to fight here?
+I guess he never intended Ven to take him up on it!).
 He threatens to murder Terra and Aqua to force Ven to fight him.
 Not having any choice, Ven resolves to end things, and leaves for the world map, where Destiny Islands appears like a ball of light, and cannot be revisited.

 You also receive Xehanort’s Report 9 for clearing the cutscenes.
 This report discusses how Keyblade Masters can extract a heart, and curiously remarks that by extracting ones’ own heart, “it is possible to remain in the world of the living forever.”
 He explains: he plans to use the Keyblade War to create a “Next World in which light and darkness exist in perfect equilibrium,” but he feels he won’t live long enough to see it.
 Wanting a “new vessel,” he began to search for one, but instead, he only found Ventus, who was too weak to serve.
 Instead, he decided to split Ventus into a heart of pure light and another of pure darkness.